Savory Chicken Potpie Recipe

 - 3. Increase oven setting to 400°.
 In a large saucepan, melt butter with reserved fat over medium heat.
 Stir in flour until blended.
 Gradually whisk in broth and cooking juices.
 Bring to a boil, stirring constantly; cook and stir 1-2 minutes or until thickened.
 Stir into vegetables.

 - 4. Remove chicken from bones; discard skin and bones.
 Cut chicken into 3/4-in. pieces; stir into gravy mixture.
-Divide among four 12-oz. ovenproof bowls or a 2-qt. baking dish.
+Divide among four 12-oz. ovenproof bowls or place in a 2-qt. baking dish.